sscro-ccri/geomesa.github.io/_posts/2014-08-06-explainQuery.md

 Query Planning took 398 milliseconds.
 {% endhighlight %}

 The remainder of the output tells us more about how iterators are configured.
 In particular, we can see that the SpatioTemporalIntersectingInterator is passed the filter string "INTERSECTS(geom, POLYGON ((41 28, 42 28, 42 29, 41 29, 41 28)))".
-Also, we can see how long GeoMesa took to plan the query.
+Finally, we can see how long GeoMesa took to plan the query.

 #### Example: Attribute and Geometry Query (on an attribute which is indexed)
 For our next example, let's consider querying for the filter "tweet_id = '123456' AND WITHIN(geom, POLYGON ((45 23, 48 23, 48 27, 45 27, 45 23)))".